maieffat806/development/README.md

 - Add a new attribute to an XML element.
 - Edit the value of an existing attribute.
 - Delete an attribute from an element.
-- Filter elements by tag name and optionally by attribute key-value pairs.

 ---